dennisXZX/web-developer-notes/Composer.md

 #### useful commands

 `composer require packageName` add a new package to the composer.json.
-Use `--dev` flag to add packages to require-dev section.
+Use `--dev` flag to add packages to require-dev section

 `composer install` to install packages in the composer.json file.
-When Composer has finished installing, it writes all of the packages and the exact versions of them that it downloaded to the `composer.lock` file.
+When Composer has finished installing, it writes all of the packages and the exact versions of them that it downloaded to the `composer.lock` file

-`composer update` to update packages in the composer.json file.
+`composer update` to update packages in the composer.json file

+`composer (global) show` to show all locally (globally) installed packages

-`composer dump-autoload` to look for new classes in the classmap path.
+`composer dump-autoload` to look for new classes in the classmap path

 #### composer.json

-`require` key specifies which packages your project depends on.
+`require` key specifies which packages your project depends on

 ```js
 {